-If you only want to make one quick call, some street kiosks have a sign saying kontörlü telefon (metered telephone).
+If you only want to make one quick call, it's easiest to look for a booth with a sign saying kontörlü telefon (metered telephone).
 You make your call and the owner reads the meter and charges you accordingly.
 In touristy areas you can get rates as low as ₺0.50 per minute to Europe, the UK, the US and Australia.

-If your cell phone is unlocked, you can purchase a prepaid SIM card (SIM kart) package with credit and data.
+If your cell phone is unlocked, you can purchase a prepaid SIM card (SIM kart) including some credit.
 There are three major networks: Turkcell (www.turkcell.com.tr), Vodafone (www.vodafone.com.tr) and Türk Telekom (www.turktelekom.com.tr).
-You'll need your passport when purchasing.
+Each has shops throughout the city.

 SIM Card Costs

-- All Turkish mobile numbers start with a four-digit number beginning with 05.
+- Mobile phone numbers start with a four-figure number beginning with 05.

-- Reception is generally excellent throughout Turkey but Turkcell's coverage is best, especially out east.
+- Turkcell coverage is best, especially out east.

-- SIM cards and kontör (credit) are widely available – at street-side kiosks and shops as well as mobile phone outlets.
-Kontör can also be purchased at cash registers of many supermarkets and shops.
+- SIM cards and kontör (credit) are widely available – at streetside booths and shops as well as mobile phone outlets.

 Payphones & Phonecards